 Optional shoulder rig

-Sony consulted closely with cinematographers on the ergonomics of handheld and shoulder-mounted shooting.
-One result was the optional Sony shoulder rig, which provides comfortable handheld operation hour after hour.
+The optional Sony shoulder rig provides comfortable handheld operation, hour after hour.
 The rig is sturdy, lightweight and features industry-standard rosettes on both sides for quick and easy attachment of third-party hand grips and other accessories.